The Challenge of Youth Heart Screenings–Shouldn’t Echo be a Standard?

 The ECG is subject to issues related to consistency, reproducibility, and variability in interpretation.
 The performance of the ECG, in a real-world mass screening setting, will vary due to readers and technicians with vastly different expertise and efficiency being confronted with large numbers of studies to perform and interpret rapidly.
 There have been efforts to improve test specificity and recognition of abnormalities.
 These initiatives, which attempt to reduce high false-positive rates, have stated success in improving normal from abnormal ECGs by reducing false-positives to a range of <5% to 10%.
 However, there is concern that attempts in improving the test outcomes may result in higher false-negative results, which in fact represent athletes with potentially lethal cardiovascular diseases that the screening is designed to recognize and protect.

 Additionally, difficulties in test interpretation can be expected in mass screening if the 12-lead ECG is used to detect (or raise suspicion) of those diseases that cause SCA in young people and athletes.
 ECGs can also miss dangerous heart problems.
-For those with hypertrophic cardiomyopathy (HCM), a thickening of the heart muscle, and the most common cause of sudden cardiac death in young athletes, research shows that at least one in 10 will have a normal ECG.
+For those with hypertrophic cardiomyopathy (HCM), a thickening of the heart muscle, and the most common cause of sudden cardiac p2death in young athletes, research shows that at least one in 10 will have a normal ECG.
 Coronary artery anomalies are the second-most common cause of death in youth and are missed at least nine out of 10 times through ECG alone.

 So where do we go from here?
 Most reports on cardiovascular screening efficacy have predominantly involved populations of adolescents and young adults (school-aged, 12–25 years old, of both sexes) participating in competitive athletics.
 It has long been assumed that strenuous physical activity exacerbates abnormalities.
 Therefore, the true effect of SCA in the adolescent/young adult population may truly be underestimated when you include athletes and non-athletes alike.
 There are also studies suggesting that a significant percentage of the childhood population has cardiac disease undetected by clinical means alone.
 Some of these children require corrective intervention procedures and/or follow-up by a pediatric cardiologist.
 The challenge is to develop a strategy to detect these children because careful physical examination, performed by a medical professional, may not be adequate.